 Lexicon

-A Lexicon (dictionary) in Sefaria is composed of a Lexicon object representing the whole work, and LexiconEntry objects for each entry.
+In Sefaria's parlance, a Lexicon is a dictionary or reference work.
+Lexicons are composed of a Lexicon object representing the entire reference work and LexiconEntry objects for each specific entry in the larger work.

-Additionally, a Lexicon can have WordForm objects for each written expression of a word in the lexicon.
-WordFormobjects represent various conjugations of words that appear in our texts, and attempt to link them to that specific headword.
+Some Lexicons also have WordForm objects for each written expression of a word in the lexicon.
+WordFormobjects represent various conjugations of words that appear in the texts in the Sefaria Library, and attempt to link them to the relevant headword.

-If the Lexicon is to be viewed as an independent text, it needs to have an Index record as well.
-This Index will have special fields, and can optionally have a Version record for any additional textual content which is not a dictionary entry (e.g. for introductory text to the lexicon.)
+If the Lexicon is viewed as an independent text, it also needs an Index record.
+This Index will have special fields.
+It may also have a Version record for any additional textual content which is not a dictionary entry (e.g., introductory text to the Lexicon).

-To see documentation on our lexicon APIs, see here
+To see documentation on our lexicon APIs, visit this link

 Understanding the Lexicon Object Model